 OPEC crude oil prices

 OPEC is the abbreviation for “Organization of the Petroleum Exporting Countries”.
-The following countries are members of this organization: Algeria, Angola, Ecuador, Indonesia, Iraq, Iran, Qatar, Kuwait, Libya, Nigeria, Saudi Arabia, Venezuela, and the United Arab Emirates.
+The following countries are members of this organization: Algeria, Angola, Ecuador, Gabon, Iraq, Iran, Qatar, Kuwait, Libya, Nigeria, Saudi Arabia, Venezuela, and the United Arab Emirates.
 The aim of the OPEC is to coordinate the oil policies of its member states.
 The OPEC was founded in 1960 in Baghdad, Iraq.

 The OPEC Basket is one of the most significant benchmarks for crude oil prices worldwide.
 The most important benchmarks are UK Brent, West Texas Intermediate (WTI), and Dubai Crude (Fateh).
 Because there are many types and grades of oil, such benchmarks are indispensable for referencing them on the global oil market.